dotnet/csharpstandard/standard/variables.md

 ### §ref-safe-contexts Ref safe contexts

-All reference variables obey safety rules that ensure the context of the reference variable is not greater than the ref-safe-context of its referent.
+All reference variables obey safety rules that ensure the ref-safe-context of the reference variable is not greater than the ref-safe-context of its referent.

 For any variable, the ***ref-safe-context*** of that variable is the context where a *variable_reference* (§9.5) to that variable is valid.
-The referent of a reference variable must have a ref-safe-context that is at least as wide as the context of the reference variable.
+The referent of a reference variable must have a ref-safe-context that is at least as wide as the ref-safe-context of the reference variable itself.

 > *Note*: The compiler determines the safe context through a static analysis of the program text.
 The safe context reflects the lifetime of a variable at runtime. *end note*

-There are three valid ref-safe-contexts:
+There are three ref-safe-contexts:

 - ***declaration-block***: A *variable_reference* to a local variable declared in a block is valid from its declaration to the end of the block in which it is declared.
 Each nested block represents a different context.
 The ref-safe-context of a local variable is the declaration-block in which it is declared.
 A local variable declared in a method has a ref-safe-context of the block that defines the method.
 A variable declared in a block is a valid referent only if the reference variable is declared in the same block after the referent, or a nested block.
 - ***function-member***: A *variable_reference* to a value parameter on a function member declaration, including the implicit `this` parameter, is valid in the entire function member.
 The ref-safe-context of the fields of a `struct` type is function-member.
 A variable with ref-safe-context of function-member is a valid referent only if the reference variable is declared in the same function member.
-- ***caller-context***: Member fields of a `class` type and `ref` parameters have ref-safe-context of caller-context.
+- ***caller-context***: Member fields of a `class` type parameter, including the receiver, and `ref` parameters have ref-safe-context of caller-context.
 A variable with ref-safe-context of caller-context can be the referent of a reference return.
 A variable that can be the referent of a reference-return is ***safe-to-ref-return***.

 These values form a nesting relationship from narrowest (declaration-block) to widest (caller-context).
 Each nested block represents a different context.